morteng/SF4/CONVENTIONS.md

   - Use NotificationType enum values
   - Include user_id and related_object
   - Use proper priority levels
+- Date/Time handling:
+  - Use CustomDateTimeField for all datetime inputs
+  - Store all timestamps in UTC
+  - Validate date formats and ranges

 ### Form Validation
 - SelectMultipleField must have valid choices defined